cassidylaidlaw/orpo/README.md

-# Preventing Reward Hacking with Occupancy Measure Regularization
+# Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking

-This repository contains code for the paper "[Preventing Reward Hacking with Occupancy Measure Regularization](https://arxiv.org/abs/2403.03185)".
+This repository contains code for the paper "[Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking](https://arxiv.org/abs/2403.03185)".
+The code for running ORPO on the four non-RLHF environments is in this repository, while the code for RLHF experiments is at https://github.com/cassidylaidlaw/llm_optimization.

 All Python code is under the `occupancy_measures` package.
 Run